ireaneus/CDI/docs/NTSurvey/NTSurveyS13AssignmentPt1.md

 ---
 title: NTSurvey - Session 13 Part 1 Assignment
-date: 08-08-2025
+date: A.D.
+62
-writer: Dave Haines
+writer: Paul the Apostle
 category: Pastoral Epistle
-description: Session 13 Part 1 you will be able to explain The author, date, and purpose of 1 Timothy The characteristics and content of 1 Timothy.
+description: Paul wrote to assist Timothy in his oversight of the church, Timothy was reminded of his authority and of his ministry responsibilities.
+This letter is also an instruction to the church about their responsibilities in the local assembly.
 bibleReference: 1 Timothy
 ---